wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 Maintaining JassHelper is *hard*, and the language specification designer isn't active anymore.

-Contrast that with the 33 commits so far this month on WurstScript - https://github.com/wurstscript/WurstScript/commits/master
+Contrast that with the [33 commits](https://github.com/wurstscript/WurstScript/commits/master) so far this month on WurstScript.

-Of coure, there are costs to using language that's actively developed too - strange bugs are more numerous, and occasionally the compiler has a regression - but this is a small price to pay.
+Of course, there are costs to using a language that's actively developed too - strange bugs are more numerous, and occasionally the compiler has a regression - but this is a small price to pay.

 ## Why wurst?